tigera-cs/Calico-Enterprise-Networking-Training/5. Calico Enterprise Egress Gateway/README.md

 https://docs.tigera.io/networking/egress/egress-gateway-on-prem#deploy-a-group-of-egress-gateways

-**Note:** Since Tigera continously updates this manifest with the new features and configurations paramters, this manifest should be downloads from the Tigera docs site.
+**Note:** Since Tigera continously updates this manifest with the new features and configurations paramters, this manifest should be downloaded from the Tigera docs site.
 Following is a sample manifest from the docs site.

 Note the following configurations: